ItzMelton/AntiCrash/README.md

 # AntiCrash
-A Tshock terraria plugin for terraria
+A Tshock terraria plugin that allows to block and stop crashcodes crashes from the server

-# Info
+## How to Install
-Block and stop crashcodes crashes from the server.
+Download the .dll file
-Best for anarchy servers!
+Put the `.dll` file inside of `TerrariaPlugin`

-# Versions
+## Versions
 AntiCrash v1.0.8 (Latest)